Restructuring and insolvency in Spain: overview

 Regulation (EC) 1346/2000 on insolvency proceedings (Insolvency Regulation) applies in Spain.
-Spain is also party to the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency 1997 and the Insolvency Act incorporates this.
+Spain is also a member of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency 1997 and the Insolvency Act incorporates this.

 The declaration of insolvency must, without further formalities, produce the same effects in any other member state that would apply under the law of the state where the proceedings began (Article 17, Insolvency Regulation).
 This means that court decisions in one member state concerning the opening, conduct and closure of insolvency proceedings must be immediately and automatically recognised by all other member states.

 However, the Insolvency Act requires foreign judgments to comply with certain formalities (under the exequatur procedure) before they can be recognised (Article 220, Insolvency Act), including that the:

 Insolvency has been declared by a foreign court.

 Decision is adopted by the court where the debtor's COMI is located.